Bishop's Waltham: Notable people

-Public Houses Past and Present
+Historic public houses

 The Crown Inn, the Square, Bishop's Waltham – The Crown Hotel, parts of which date from the 1500s, was once a coaching inn and had two court yards at the rear with stables and brew houses, the inner yard being overlooked by an open gallery.
 In the 1960s the house reverted to its former and more correct designation of inn and considerable alterations have taken place since.